Careers and Employability Service

 What are the main responsibilities and opportunities working as a farm animal vet?

 Most farm animal vets work in clinical practice, looking after the needs of their client’s livestock.
-This can range from treatment of sick individual animals to giving advice on herd level approaches to prevent disease and improve welfare.
+This can range from treatment of sick individual animals to giving advice on herd level approaches to prevent disease and improve welfare, the latter which is becoming a major role required in many farm businesses.

 Regular visits to farms to assess health and review progress with the farmer form a key part of the working day.
 Building a relationship with clients and understanding their business is an important part of farm work.
 Poultry and pig practice tend to be more specialist with the focus on the population level work and less individual animal cases.

-There are increasing opportunities in the wider livestock agriculture sector either from within a 'traditional' practice job or working in other businesses.
+There are increasing opportunities in the wider livestock agriculture sector either from within a 'traditional' practice job, working in other businesses or in academia.
 Many farm vets will provide consultancy to large farms and agri-businesses as well as other businesses in the supply chain, for example many supermarkets use vets to inform policies and work with their suppliers.

 What do I need to consider if I want to pursue a career in farm animal practice?